 Generally speaking 2D games store their pixel resources in tiles, square chunks of imagery that are placed on the screen as required by the program.
 Fonts are not stored any differently.
 They’re usually 8 x 8 pixel tiles, easily found if you go digging through the ROMs of old arcade games.

 Eight by eight isn’t a lot, really.
 Sixty four measly pixels within which to illustrate every letter, number and symbol that a game might require.
-And one of those columns should be left empty so there’s a space between each character.
+And one of those columns is usually left empty to allow some space between each character.

-(You can play with all these fonts and more on the NFGgames font engine!
+(You can play with all the fonts on this page, and a bunch more too, on the NFGgames font engine!

 Also, download a PDF version of this article!)